-City Wide Heating and Cooling can install and service ductless air conditioners and heat pumps in the Kansas City area.
+City Wide Heating & Cooling, Inc. can install and service ductless air conditioners and heat pumps in the Kansas City area.

 Also known as mini-splits, these types of systems allow you to control the heating and cooling to each room of your house.

 What Is a Ductless AC or Heat Pump?

 A ductless air conditioner or heat pump is an independent air conditioner or heat pump that does not need duct work to deliver the cold or warm air.
 It consists of two main components: